skriegman/2019-RSS/README.md

 Installation
 ------------

 Install [Anaconda](https://docs.continuum.io/anaconda/install#) as your Python (2.7) distribution.
-Anaconda is a free package manager and Python distribution that includes all of the dependencies required for evosoro.
-However if you instead choose to manually install Python 2.7, the following packages are required: scipy, numpy, networkx, decorator.
+Anaconda includes the following required packages: scipy, numpy, networkx, decorator.

-Important: networkx must be <2.0.
+networkx must be <2.0.
 When networkx updated 1.0-->2.0 some function changed and I haven't updated the python code to reflect this change.

     pip install networkx==1.11